tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 [`mousePressed()`](https://py.processing.org/reference/mousePressed.html),
 [`mouseReleased()`](https://py.processing.org/reference/mouseReleased.html), and
 [`mouseWheel()`](https://py.processing.org/reference/mouseWheel.html).
-We will combine them to create a simple drawing app that features a panel for selecting and adjusting brush properties.
+We will combine them to create a simple paint app that features a panel for selecting and adjusting brush properties.

 Create a new sketch and save it as "paint_app".
 Download the font, Ernest (by Marc André "mieps" Misman) from DaFont; extract it; then place the "Ernest.ttf" file in your data sub-directory.
 [https://www.dafont.com/ernest.font](https://www.dafont.com/ernest.font)